 “Cream” means that portion of milk, rich in milk fat, which rises to the surface of milk that is left standing or which is separated from milk by centrifugal force.

-“Dehydrated chili pepper” means chili pepper that has been dehydrated to no more than 12 percent water by volume in order to extend the shelf life and to concentrate the flavor.
+“Dehydrated chili pepper” means chili pepper that has been dehydrated to no more than 12 percent water by mass in order to extend the shelf life and to concentrate the flavor.
 Chili peppers are the fruit of plants from the genus Capsicum, and are members of the nightshade family Solanaceae.

-“Dehydrated garlic” means garlic that has been dehydrated to no more than 6.8 percent water by volume in order to extend the shelf life and to concentrate the flavor.
+“Dehydrated garlic” means garlic that has been dehydrated to no more than 6.8 percent water by mass in order to extend the shelf life and to concentrate the flavor.
 Garlic is an onion-like plant (Allium sativum) having a bulb that breaks up into separable cloves with a strong distinctive odor and flavor.

-“Dehydrated onion” mean onion that has been dehydrated to no more than 5.5 percent water by volume in order to extend the shelf life and to concentrate the flavor.
+“Dehydrated onion” mean onion that has been dehydrated to no more than 5.5 percent water by mass in order to extend the shelf life and to concentrate the flavor.
 Onion (Allium cepa) is a plant that has a fan of hollow, bluish-green leaves and the bulb at the base of the plant begins to swell when a certain day-length is reached.

-“Dehydrated parsley” means parsley that has been dehydrated to no more than 5 percent water by volume in order to extend the shelf life and to concentrate the flavor.
+“Dehydrated parsley” means parsley that has been dehydrated to no more than 5 percent water by mass in order to extend the shelf life and to concentrate the flavor.
 Parsley (Petroselinum crispum) is a species of Petroselinum in the family Apiaceae widely cultivated as an herb, a spice, and a vegetable.

-“Dehydrated spinach” means spinach that has been dehydrated to no more than 7 percent water by volume in order to extend the shelf life and to concentrate the flavor.
+“Dehydrated spinach” means spinach that has been dehydrated to no more than 7 percent water by mass in order to extend the shelf life and to concentrate the flavor.
 Spinach (Spinacia oleracea) is an edible flowering plant in the family of Amaranthaceae.

 "Deproteinized whey" means products manufactured through the cold ultrafiltration of sweet dairy whey, removing a portion of the protein from sweet whey to result in a non-hygroscopic, free-flowing and clean flavored powder containing greater than 80% carbohydrate (lactose) levels.